trys/trysv4/content/blog/coding-with-contracts-api.md

 Pagination?
 If we're stuck with an array, we can't add data such as the total page count or the next/previous page cursors.
 And likewise, adding more data is out the question.
 We've painted ourselves into a corner. 👨🏼‍🎨

-Our contrived API isn't consistent, and it means we have to handle multiple eventualities, _every time_ we interact with it, and it really sucks.
+Our contrived API isn't consistent, and it means we have to handle multiple eventualities _every time_ we interact with it, and it really sucks.
 See how many arbitrary checks we're having to make, just to confirm we can safely access the data:

 ```js
 try {